-Table 1 presents the summary statistics of the measures for our sample firms.
-The dependent variable, NCSKEW, has a mean of 0.05 and a standard deviation of 1.71.
-DUVOL has a mean of -0.03 and a standard deviation of 0.36.
-The average CEO Republican orientation (RepCEO) is 0.14, whereas the average independent director Republican orientation (RepIndep) is 0.02, indicating that the CEOs are on average more Republican-orientated than the directors.
-The independent variable of interest, PHI, has a mean of 0.81 and a standard deviation of 0.21.
+Table 1 presents the summary statistics of the variables used in our paper.
+The dependent variable, NCSKEW, has a mean of 0.04 and a standard deviation of 1.64.
+DUVOL has a mean of -0.03 and a standard deviation of 0.34.
+The average CEO Republican orientation (RepCEO) is 0.14, whereas the average independent director Republican orientation (RepIndep) is 0.03, indicating that the CEOs are on average more Republican-orientated than the directors.
+The independent variable of interest, PHI, has a mean of 0.80 and a standard deviation of 0.22.

-We also construct a number of firm characteristics as control variables following the prior literature (e.g., Chen, Hong, and Stein, 2001; Kim, Li, and Zhang, 2011a, 2011b; Callen and Fang, 2015; Xu, Xuan, and Zheng, 2021).
-These variables include firm-specific stock return volatility in year t (Sigma), the cumulative firm-specific daily returns in year t (Ret), the average monthly share turnover in year t minus the average monthly share turnover in year t-l (Dturn), market-to-book ratio (MB), book leverage (Lev), return on assets (ROA), the natural logarithm of market value (LnMV), and discretionary accruals (DA).
-We also control for the natural logarithm of board size (LnBoardSize) and the percentage of a firm's directors who are socially connected to the CEO (Connection).
+logarithm of board size (LnBoardSize) and the percentage of a firm's directors who are socially connected to the CEO (Connection).
 Following Dasgupta, Zhang, and Zhu (2015), we define a director as connected to a CEO if (1) the director and the CEO studied at the same institution during an overlapping period, or (2) they worked for the same firm (other than the focal firm) at least five years before they started working for the focal firm.
 Table 1 also presents the summary statistics of these control variables.